 The Company is currently undergoing periodic market conduct examinations by state insurance regulators.
-Regulators in the state of New York are focusing, as they have with other insurers, on the Company's compliance with the state's replacement sales and record-keeping processes with regard to life insurance and annuities among other issues.
-They have alleged that the Company failed to meet the requirements of certain applicable regulations.
-In relation to this examination, the Company accrued \$15 million of additional contractholder benefits in 2005.
-The ultimate outcome of these examinations including potential New York customer remediation related to replacement sales is currently pending.
+In a recently concluded examination, regulators in the state of New York focused, as they have with other insurers, on one of the Company's New York subsidiary's compliance with the state's replacement sales and record-keeping processes with regard to life insurance and annuities among other issues.
+They found that this New York subsidiary failed to meet the requirements of certain applicable regulations.
+The New York subsidiary has settled this examination and has substantially completed customer remediation related to replacement sales and is completing its other obligations arising from the examination.